Contrast-Security-Inc/node-fn-inspect/README.md

 ## Building locally

 `npm run build` will build the project for your current OS and architecture.
+This cleans the prebuild directory first.

 `npm run download` will pull the most recent build artifacts from GitHub.